 Best place to find information and services that your council provides...

-St Helens has an efficient bus network with regular services from across the region passing through the main bus station on Bickerstaffe Street, alongside the Hardshaw shopping centre and a few hundred yards away from the newly redesigned Central Railway Station.
-From here, there are direct rail links with nearby Eccleston, Thatto Heath and Lea Green in addition to direct train to and from Liverpool, Wigan and Manchester.
+St Helens has an efficient bus network with regular services from across the region passing through the main bus station on Bickerstaffe Street, alongside the Hardshaw Shopping Centre and a few hundred yards away from St Helens Central railway station.
+From here, there are direct rail links with nearby Eccleston, Thatto Heath and Lea Green in addition to direct trains to and from Liverpool, Wigan and Manchester.

-In our multi-award winning Cultural Quarter we have the perfect location for our new-look arts and entertainment venues – The Citadel and Theatre Royal.
-The Citadel was voted by The Independent as one of the top ten jazz and blues venues in Britain, with theatre, dance, music and film events also on the agenda.
+In our multi-award-winning cultural quarter we have the perfect location for our Theatre Royal entertainment venue, with theatre, dance, music and film events on the agenda.

-If want you art, then the Godfrey Pilkington Art Gallery and the World of Glass museum are the places for you, giving you a flavour of the town's industrial heritage and history.
-As is the North West Museum of Road Transport with the largest collection of old buses ion the country – especially if you have kids.
+If you want art, then the Godfrey Pilkington Art Gallery and the World of Glass museum are the places for you, giving you a flavour of the town's industrial heritage and history.
+So does the North West Museum of Road Transport, with the largest collection of old buses in the country – especially if you have kids.

-When it comes to eating out, St Helens town centre has many restaurants appealing to all tastes and budgets from café bars and coffee shops to international and traditional British cuisine.
-Or if you are simply looking for a place to enjoy a few drinks, we have the traditional pubs with many serving real ale, modern bars and clubs in and around the town centre, with the biggest concentration of eating and drinking establishments on Bridge Street and Westfield Street
+When it comes to eating out, St Helens town centre has many restaurants appealing to all tastes and budgets, from café bars and coffee shops to international and traditional British cuisine.
+Or if you are simply looking for a place to enjoy a few drinks, we have the traditional pubs (with many serving real ale), modern bars and clubs in and around the town centre, with the biggest concentration of eating and drinking establishments on Bridge Street, Westfield Street and Duke Street.

-St Helens excellent communication links offer a gateway for you to explore the local area, and there's loads to do nearby with Knowsley Safari Park right on our doorstep.
-And if you want countryside, then we have loads with Sankey Valley Country Park, Billinge Hill and Carr Mill Dam on the edge of the town.
-Venturing further out t of town, the splendour of Knowsley Hall will impress you with its 2,500-acre scenic parkland that resembles a scene from Brideshead Revisited .
+St Helens' excellent communication links offer a gateway for you to explore the local area.
+There's loads to do nearby, with Knowsley Safari Park right on our doorstep, and if you want countryside, then we have Sankey Valley Country Park, Billinge Hill and Carr Mill Dam on the edge of the town.

-Dream has generated worldwide media coverage for St.Helens, and was awarded the prestigious Marsh Sculpture Prize for the best public sculpture of the year, plus 8 other awards.
+Dream has generated worldwide media coverage for St Helens and was awarded the prestigious Marsh Sculpture Prize for the best public sculpture of the year, plus eight other awards.
 It is attracting tens of thousands of additional visitors to the site and surrounding region every year.